kmatarese/glide/README.md

 runtime.
 A prime example is when using SQL-based nodes in a parallel processing context.
 Since the database connection objects can not be pickled and passed to the spawned processes you need to establish the connection within the subprocess.
-Glide has a special `ContextFunc` class for this purpose.
-Any callable wrapped as a ContextFunc will not be called until `consume` is called.
+Glide has a special `RuntimeContext` class for this purpose.
+Any callable wrapped as a RuntimeContext will not be called until `consume` is called.
 In the example below, `get_pymysql_conn` will be executed in a subprocess to fill in the "conn" context variable for the "extract" node: